ericleasemorgan/api-taskforce/README.md

    * learn how to limit citation (author) searches to Notre Dame only
    * do author disambiguation
    * save more-comprehensive bibliographic data
+   * tweak the Second Movement so the SID is shared between processes
    * other duties as assigned

 ---